ducminhle1904/crypto-trading-bot/README.md

 ## Features

-- Run trading strategies with optimal parameters for different timeframes
+- Run trading strategies with their optimal timeframes by default
 - Strategy-specific logging and performance tracking
 - Position management with trailing stops and automatic take-profit
+- Frequent updates by default (5-minute checks with any timeframe strategy)
 - Backtesting capabilities
 - Telegram notifications for trade events and performance reports
 - Comprehensive CSV-based trade logging